-Luthra’s Behavioral Assessment and Intervention Response (LuBAIR™) Inventory
+Luthra’s Behavioral Assessment and Intervention Response (LuBAIR™) Inventory.

-Each of the twelve newly appointed behavioral categories derived from the SCRB model were used to create a behavioral assessment tool for assessing behaviors in patients with moderate to advanced Dementia/Major Neurocognitive Disorders (D/NCD).
+Each of the twelve newly appointed behavioral categories derived from the SCRB model was used to create a behavioral assessment tool for assessing behaviors in patients with moderate to advanced Dementia/Major Neurocognitive Disorders (D/NCD).
 This inventory is titled LuBAIR™: Luthra’s Behavioral Assessment and Intervention Response Inventory.

 LuBAIR™ Inventory has been evaluated against existing reliable and valid behavioral assessments, inclusive of the Cohen-Mansfield Agitation Inventory (CMAI) and BEHAVE-AD.
 LuBAIR™ Inventory was determined to have comparable reliability and validity, is more comprehensive in data collection, and allows for behaviors to be categorized in clinically meaningful ways thereby allowing for an understanding of the meaning for the presence of behaviors.
 These results have been compiled into a manuscript which can be viewed here.